Privacy Policy

 We will not keep your personal data for any longer than is necessary in light of the reason(s) for which it was first collected.
 Your personal data will therefore be kept for the following periods (or, where there is no fixed period, the following factors will be used to determine how long it is kept):

-• Back Issue/Single issue orders details will be retained for 5 years after the fulfilment of the order.
-During this time we will provide opportunities for the customer to subscribe under the basis of our Legitimate Interests with the interest of the customer taken into consideration who has already demonstrated an interest in the product and may wish to subscribe.
+- Single purchase/content access orders details will be retained for 5 years after the fulfilment of the order.
+During this time we will provide opportunities for the customer to subscribe under the basis of our Legitimate Interests with the interest of the customer taken into consideration who has already demonstrated an interest in our premium content and may wish to subscribe.
 After 5 years, it will be considered the customer has demonstrated no wish to subscribe and all data held for that customer will be deleted.

-• Data in the form of your email address and/or name will be processed by means of the Readers Bulletin indefinitely.
+- Data in the form of your email address and/or name will be processed by means of platform newsletters indefinitely.
 You will always have the opportunity to unsubscribe at the bottom of any email at any time.

 How and Where Do You Store or Transfer My Personal Data?

-Your data shared with Pagesuite includes your name, address and email address.
+Your data shared with our digital content delivery platform includes your name, address and email address.

 Do You Share My Personal Data?